 Turning Away from Individual Control

-Society has, in some ways, shifted its focus away from drug addiction for the aforementioned reasons and for others.
+Society has, in some ways, shifted its focus away from drug addiction today, for the reasons as mentioned above and others.